Skip to content

 def body_fun(val):

 Details here.
-More control flow operators: check this page.
+More on control flow operators: check this page.

 grad grad!